TetraTheta/gmod-docs/docs/weapons/scaw.md

 ### Primary Fire

 This is simple.
-Primary fire will fire powerful bullets very fast and very hard.
+Primary fire will fire powerful bullets very fast and very hard.<br>
 Press LMB and see heavy containers or heavy cars fly away!

 ### Secondary Fire